 Leeds Sixth Form College prides itself on its students’ journeys to success.
 It is driven by hard work and the strong belief that every student has the capacity to excel, regardless of their background.
-Leeds Sixth Form College offers a range of A level subjects and is committed to providing an exceptional experience, with outcomes to match.View our GCSE programmes
+Leeds Sixth Form College offers a range of A level subjects and is committed to providing an exceptional experience, with outcomes to match.View our A levels

 A levels versus BTEC qualifications

-Deciding between A levels and a vocational qualification such as a BTEC diploma can be a confusing and tough decision.
+Deciding between A levels and a vocational qualification such as a BTEC or CACHE diploma can be a confusing and tough decision.
 Check out our mini comparison guide below.